Mohamed-Akram26/AWS-Projects/project-01-aws-vpc-2tier-architecture-alb-asg/Implementation-Steps.md

 ### 🔑 Key Pair — `akram-key`
 - **RSA, `.pem` format** — used to SSH into all EC2 instances
-- Same key used for Jumphost and private servers — copied `.pem` to Jumphost for server hopping
+- Same key used for Jumphost and private servers

 ![Key Pair](Artifacts/12.-Key-Pair-Created-akram-key.jpg.png)